Next level Christmas dinner menu

 Love everything about a traditional Christmas dinner but want to mix it up a bit?
 Then follow our next level festive menu for exciting new ideas to feed a crowd of eight people.
 We've taken all the classic elements of a festive menu and given them new flavour twists, from pancetta and citrus-stuffed roast turkey, to mushroom Yorkshire puddings and madeira gravy.

-To save you stress on Christmas Day, we've also created an easy-to-follow timeplan and shopping list so you'll have everything on the table by 2pm.
+To save you stress on Christmas Day, we've also created an easy-to-follow timeplan so you'll have everything on the table by 2pm.
 Several elements of this menu can be prepared in advance, allowing you more time on the day to relax and enjoy the festivities.

 Your timeplan to eat at 2pm

 Print this time plan to follow on the day.

 - 8:30am Take the turkey out of the fridge to let it warm up to room temp ahead of roasting.
 Prep the veg for the sticky maple roots.
 Prep the sprouts and pistachios for the sizzled sprouts with pistachios & pomegranate.
 Prep the veg for the squash colcannon.

 - 9am Heat oven to 180C/160C fan/gas 4.

 - 9:30am Stuff the turkey with the shallots, then put in the oven (timings based on a 5kg turkey).